Pekka Buttler, June–September 2020 (Updated 11/2025)

 Therefore, it is imperative that people who scour the world for a good deal on vintage lenses, know how to ascertain the condition of a lens on first sight as well as possible, and – should the lens evidence a malady – understand the ramifications of that malady.

-Most importantly, lenses are surprisingly resistant to many kinds of maladies, and while some (but far from all) maladies will affect image quality, and while some (but, again, far from all) maladies affect lens usability and utility, all of these maladies have a direct and concrete impact on lens resale value.
+Most importantly, lenses are surprisingly resistant to many kinds of maladies, and while some (but far from all) maladies will affect image quality, and while some (but, again, far from all) maladies affect lens usability and utility, all maladies have a direct impact on lens resale value1.

 To this end, JAPB publishes a series of articles describing the most typical issues legacy lenses may have, including ways to identify these maladies, ways to ascertain the seriousness of said issues, as well as recommendations on what needs to be done.
-Furthermore, JAPB posts a short guide on how to ascertain the quality of a lens (as well as possible) in only a couple of minutes (coming soon).
+Furthermore, see the JAPB guide on how to ascertain a lens’ condition in only a couple of minutes.

 Please note, that these articles are intended for legacy lenses, and do thus not touch upon problems and issues specific to state-of-the-art lenses.
-Thus there are a number of topics which will not be covered, specifically: auto-focus; optical image stabilisation and lens electronics in general.
-That said, even state-of-the-art lenses are liable to evidence the same issues legacy lenses suffer, and this guide can thus help anyone who buys used lenses, but is not comprehensive regarding modern lenses.
+Therefore there are a number of topics that will not be covered, specifically: auto-focus; optical image stabilisation and lens electronics in general.
+That said, even state-of-the-art lenses are liable to evidence the same issues legacy lenses suffer, and this guide can therefore help anyone who buys used lenses (but is comprehensive only for legacy lenses).

 The series: